AbzalAidakhmetov/rc-op-project/README.md

 RC-OP (Reference-Conditioned Orthogonal Projection) is a voice conversion method that:
 - Uses WavLM-Large for self-supervised speech representations
-- Employs Resemblyzer for speaker embeddings
+- Employs a pre-trained SpeechBrain model for speaker embeddings
 - Applies orthogonal projection to explicitly remove speaker information from content features by projecting each frame onto the subspace orthogonal to a learned speaker axis
 - Uses gradient reversal to ensure speaker-agnostic content representations